louisXW/PODS/docs/source/install.rst

 You may also want to compile the open source on your platform.
 The instruction links to https://oss.deltares.nl/c/document_library/get_file?uuid=e3bf2d05-f59f-4d4a-8c13-97bcbaa84060&groupId=21119

-Install **opdelft** on your system
+Install **PODS** on your system
 ----------------------------------
-There are two options to install opdelft
+There are two options to install PODS

 1. install from repostitory with setup.py